 If the Associate cannot read the number plate from 20 metres, you must cancel the test and contact your ASDM.
-The test cannot go ahead until the driver has suitable eyewear to be able to do so.
-You may want to suggest that a friend or relative comes to collect the vehicle and the Associate.
+The test cannot go ahead until the rider has suitable eyewear to be able to do so.
+You may want to suggest that a friend or relative comes to collect the machine and the Associate.

-What if we are involved in a collision?
+What if we are involved in a minor collision?

-The car needs to be stopped as soon as safely possible, and the engine switched off and hazard lights turned on.
+Both motorcycles need to be stopped as soon as safely possible, and the engines switched off and hazard lights turned on.
 Check that you and the Associate have no injuries and ensure that neither of you are at risk of being involved in a subsequent incident.
-If anyone is injured immediately call the emergency services.
-Instruct the driver to not apologise or admit responsibility for the incident.
-You must let the Support team and your ASDM know as soon as possible.
+If anyone is injured, immediately call the emergency services.
+Instruct the rider to not apologise or admit responsibility for the incident.
+You must let the Support Team and your ASDM know as soon as possible.